foods-to-avoid-after-embryo-transfer

 Ice cream can potentially contribute to body warmth, as its high fat content slows down digestion and causes a gradual increase in body temperature.
 Therefore, it can be viewed as a viable choice for promoting warmth, especially if one believes that a warm body enhances blood flow to the uterus, potentially aiding in implantation.

-Coconut and coconut water contains a wealth of vital nutrients, minerals, and antioxidants.
+Coconut and coconut water contain a wealth of vital nutrients, minerals, and antioxidants.
 It stands out as an exceptionally refreshing natural beverage and is renowned for its numerous health advantages.

-Fibre rich vegetables and food is highly recommended in this step of IVF journey!
-So, eating garlic can be useful for you due to its high fibre.
+Fiber-rich vegetables and food are highly recommended in this step of the IVF journey!
+So, eating garlic can be useful for you due to its high fiber.